 The Recovery Guru is a component of the Subsystem Management window in the SMclient package.
 The Recovery Guru diagnoses storage subsystem problems and suggests recovery procedures to correct the problems.
-To start the Recovery Guru, click Recovery Guru in the Subsystem Management window, shown in Figure 13 on page 89, or click Storage Subsystem > Recovery Guru.
+To start the Recovery Guru, click Recovery Guru in the Subsystem Management window, shown in Figure 13, or click Storage Subsystem > Recovery Guru.